kids-first/c2m2-submission-process/submission_diff_inquiry/README.md

 ### Python Dependencies

 It is recommended to create a virtual environment in this directory to isolate Submission Analysis dependencies from the ETL dependencies.
-The python package installer pip would be a good tool for obtaining these dependencies.
+Use 'pip' to install these (requirements file is included for convenience):

 - pandas